Master of Science in Education — Counseling, Clinical Mental Health Track Online

 • Understand ethical, legal, and multicultural issues related to applied behavior analysis

-Duration: 7 weeks
+Duration: 7 Weeks weeks

 Credit Hours: 3

 Provides counselors with a contemporary understanding of human sexuality and gender issues, myths, and problems (physical/biological, emotional, social, cultural) for people (married and not) considering, engaging in, and/or ""recovering"" from sexual relationships.
 Includes interventions and treatment approaches.
-While the course is a requirement for Marriage and the Family Therapist Licensure, it is open to all interested counseling students.
+While the course is a requirement for Marriage and the Family Therapist Licensure, it is open to all interested counseling students."

 Request Information